michelangelus - Fotolia

-I've been doing some research on different kinds of Oracle joins, and it is unclear to me if there is a difference between LEFT JOIN and LEFT OUTER JOIN.
-Is the word outer optional, since a LEFT JOIN in Oracle is an OUTER JOIN by default?
-If this is the case, I don't understand the usage of "INNER" and "OUTER," since it would be clear that INNER goes only with JOIN or FULL JOIN (same if inner, right?) as resulting in all that matches in two tables.
-And OUTER goes with LEFT, RIGHT and FULL JOIN for queries that can also return unmatched rows.
-Are those two words used only to emphasize the nature of the JOIN?
+I've been doing some research on different kinds of Oracle joins, and it's unclear to me if there is a difference between LEFT JOIN and LEFT OUTER JOIN in SQL syntax.
+Is the word outer optional, because a LEFT JOIN in Oracle is an OUTER JOIN by default?
+If this is the case, I don't understand the usage of INNER and OUTER, as it seems clear that INNER goes only with JOIN to return all the rows that match in multiple tables, while OUTER goes with LEFT, RIGHT and FULL JOIN for queries that can also return unmatched rows.
+Are those two words used only to emphasize the nature of the join?

-Oracle joins, including the LEFT JOIN vs. LEFT OUTER JOIN, can be very confusing topics, especially for Oracle newbies.
-Let's define each of these and explore other commonly asked questions about Oracle joins and the JOIN syntax in PL/SQL, the vendor's implementation of SQL.
+Oracle joins -- including the question of LEFT JOIN vs. LEFT OUTER JOIN -- can be a very confusing topic, especially for newcomers to Oracle databases.
+Let's define the relevant terms and explore other commonly asked questions about Oracle joins and the JOIN syntax in PL/SQL, the vendor's implementation of SQL.